 “Ivanhoe was too good a Catholic to retain the same class of feelings toward a Jewess.”

-For Ivanhoe and Sir Brian, Rebecca is the embodiment of Jerusalem for which they both have fought to redeem.
+For Ivanhoe and Sir Brian, Rebecca is the embodiment of Jerusalem for which they both have fought to free.
 She personifies Jerusalem as the irresistible but unreachable goal of chivalric quest.

 When Rebecca’s innocence is on the line, she will demand a champion to defend her and it is Ivanhoe who will defy Sir Brian.